1999 Houston Astros season

 The 1999 Houston Astros season was the 38th season for the Major League Baseball (MLB) franchise located in Houston, Texas, their 35th as the Astros, 38th in the National League (NL), sixth in the NL Central division, and 35th and final season at The Astrodome.
 The Astros entered the season as two-time defending NL Central champions with a 102–60 record, setting a then-club record for wins, as well their first-ever 100-win season.
 However, the Astros' season ended in a 3-games-to-1 defeat by the San Diego Padres in the National League Division Series (NLDS), also the NL pennant winners.

 On April 6, pitcher Shane Reynolds made his fourth consecutive Opening Day start for the Astros, who hosted the Chicago Cubs and won, 4–2.
 In the amateur draft, the Astros' first round selection was outfielder Mike Rosamond at 42nd overall.

 Four Astros represented the club, playing for the National League at the MLB All-Star Game: first baseman Jeff Bagwell, (Note: Played in the All-Star Game as the starting designated hitter.) and pitchers Mike Hampton, José Lima, and Billy Wagner.
 This was the fourth All-Star appearance for Bagwell, and first for each of Hampton, Lima and Wagner.
 Former pitcher Nolan Ryan was inducted into the Baseball Hall of Fame.
 Ryan spent nine of his 27 MLB seasons with Houston, from 1980 to 1988.
+Following the season, Ryan was also announced as a selectee to the MLB All-Century Team.